-Visiting the hanging bridges is an activity that features on most Costa Rica itineraries, and certainly every list of things to do in Monteverde (link).
-It’s not something that you can do everywhere, so you should definitely make the most of it while in Costa Rica.
+Visiting the hanging bridges is an activity that features on most Costa Rica itineraries, and certainly every list of things to do in Monteverde.
+It’s not something that you can do everywhere, so you should definitely make the most of it while staying in a jungle lodge in Costa Rica.

 A sense of achievement

 Perhaps the biggest benefit of all, just imagine the sense of achievement you’ll get after facing your fears!
 In my opinion, that feeling is worth every tear or drop of sweat.
 Plus, once you’ve conquered the bridges, just think what else you could do and see on your trip to Costa Rica.
 What about ziplining next? 😉

 5 tips for crossing the Hanging Bridges if you’re scared

 If you do decide to cross the bridges but still feel scared, there are a few things you can do to make yourself feel more comfortable.

 - Stay with someone you trust and who understands your fear – When I first arrived at Selvatura Park, I walked across the first few bridges holding on to my husband’s arm.
 This helped me feel safe and much calmer as I got used to the feeling of being so high above the forest floor.
 But by the last few bridges, I was skipping across them on my own!